kendoodoo/tuberepair-python/README.md

 - __Works out of the box, edit the backend to your likings.__
 - __Fetches from Youtube Private API without using a key__
 - Works with Classic YouTube, 1.0 to 2.2.0 for Google YouTube
-- ⚠️ This project is usable now, but still in beta.
+- ⚠️ This project will always be in beta.
 You can help in [bag's discord](https://discord.bag-xml.com) ⚠️
 - ⚠️ You can also fork this repo and create pull request if you'll like to add or fix things!⚠️

 # Features